Please note: All references to "CBD" or "CBD products" within this post refer to hemp-derived CBD, not marijuana-derived CBD.

 Processors with POS system integration will be able to assist you in managing both online and offline transactions.
-With accurate reporting gleaned from POS software, store profitability can be increased, as well as customer loyalty, business intelligence and ease of access to your sales portal.
+With accurate reporting gleaned from POS software, you can increase store profitability, customer loyalty, business intelligence and ease of access to your sales portal.

-POS software will also aid you in making lucrative business choices.
-What's more, this type of software can be used to control stock input and output from a single location.
+POS software can also aid you in making lucrative business choices.
+Moreover, this type of software can be used to control stock input and output from a single location.

-When it comes to finding a reliable CBD payment processor, you will not be limited to companies that charge a hefty upfront fee.
-Although the more well-established companies may require a fee from account holders upon registration, many will provide their services free of charge or for an affordable rate.
+When finding a reliable CBD payment processor, you should not be limited to companies that charge a hefty upfront fee.
+Although more well-established companies may require a fee from account holders upon registration, many will provide their services free of charge or for an affordable rate.

 There are also a number of other fees to take into consideration when selecting a CBD payment processor, such as:

-Chargebacks may also accrue additional fees, so it would be in your best interest to confirm this prior to establishing a partnership with CBD merchant processing companies.
+Chargebacks may also accrue additional fees — confirm this before establishing a partnership with CBD merchant processing companies.

-Not every payment processor will require you to sign a contract that is binding in order to do business.
-Each company's fees and contracts will differ, so allow yourself enough time to ponder over which one suits your CBD company the best.
+Not every payment processor will require you to sign a binding contract to do business.
+Each company's fees and contracts will differ, so allow yourself enough time to consider which one suits your CBD company the best.

-It is advisable to stay away from companies that will only establish long-term partnerships, particularly if they do not have sufficient testimonials to back-up their claims.
+It is advisable to avoid companies that only establish long-term partnerships, particularly if they do not have sufficient testimonials to back up their claims.

-In the event that a company catches your eye, but will only offer a partnership under the condition that you fork over an ETF (early termination fee) if you choose to go elsewhere, prepare to negotiate.
+If a company catches your eye but only offers a partnership under the condition that you fork over an early termination fee (ETF) if you choose to go elsewhere, be prepared to negotiate.

-You simply must be prepared for the worst case scenario when it comes to dealing with online and offline transactions for CBD-related products.
+You must always be prepared for the worst-case scenario when dealing with online and offline transactions for CBD-related products.

-For example, if a customer wants to issue a $200 chargeback on a recently submitted order, you need to understand exactly how these types of situations will be handled by your chosen CBD payment processor's customer service team.
+For example, suppose a customer wants to issue a $200 chargeback on a recently submitted order.
+In that case, you need to understand exactly how your chosen CBD payment processor's customer service team will handle these situations.
 After all, the level of service they provide will reflect on you as a business.

-Before you choose a payment gateway, ask a member of the team how they go about handling disputes, as well as how fraud protection will minimize the chances of disputes arising in the first place.
+Before you choose a payment gateway, ask a team member how they go about handling disputes, as well as how fraud protection will minimize the chances of disputes arising in the first place.